 Follow Us On:

-Considered the confident of Jinnah, Ali Khan was appointed first Prime minister, but his government faced eminent challenges and endless regional conflict with India, forcing Ali Khan to approach to his counterpart Jawaharlal Nehru to reach a settlement to end the religious violence, but Nehru pushed for the referral of the problem to the United Nations.
+Considered the confidence of Jinnah, Ali Khan was appointed first Prime minister, but his government faced imminent challenges and endless regional conflict with India, forcing Ali Khan to approach his counterpart Jawaharlal Nehru to reach a settlement to end the religious violence, but Nehru pushed for the referral of the problem to the United Nations.
 Generally an anti-communist, Ali Khan’s foreign policy sided with the United States and the West, although Ali Khan was determined to be a part of the Non-Aligned Movement.
-Envisaged to established the parliamentary democracy in the country, Ali Khan faced with internal political unrest and also survived coup led by the Leftists and Communists.
+Envisaged to established the parliamentary democracy in the country, Ali Khan faced internal political unrest and also survived coupled with the Leftists and Communists.
 His influence further grew after the death of Jinnah, responsible to promulgate the Objectives Resolution, and was assassinated in 1951 by a hired assassin Sa’ad Babrak.
 After his death, Ali Khan is popularly given the titles of Quaid-e-Millat (Leader of the Nation), and posthumously Shaheed-e-Millat (Martyr of the Nation).

-On his return from England in 1923, Liaquat Ali Khan decided to enter politics with the objective of liberating his homeland from the foreign yoke.
-Right from the very beginning, he was determined to eradicate the injustices and ill treatment meted out to the Indian Muslims by the British.
+On his return from England in 1923, Liaquat Ali Khan decided to enter politics to liberate his homeland from the foreign yoke.
+Right from the very beginning, he was determined to eradicate the injustices and ill-treatment meted out to the Indian Muslims by the British.
 In his early life, Liaquat Ali, like most of the Muslim leaders of his time, believed in Indian Nationalism.
 But his views gradually changed.
 The Congress leaders invited him to join their party, but he refused and joined the Muslim League in 1923.
 Under the leadership of Quaid-i-Azam, the Muslim League held its annual session in May 1924 in Lahore.
-The aim of this session was to revive the League.
-Liaquat Ali Khan attended this conference along many other young Muslims.
+This session aimed to revive the League.
+Liaquat Ali Khan attended this conference along with many other young Muslims.

 After independence, Quaid-i-Azam and Muslim League appointed Liaquat to be the head of the Pakistan Government.
-Being the first Prime Minister of the country, He had to deal with a number of difficulties facing Pakistan in its early days.
+Being the first Prime Minister of the country, He had to deal with many difficulties facing Pakistan in its early days.
 Liaquat Ali Khan helped Quaid-i-Azam in solving the riot and refugee problem and setting up an effective administrative system for the country.
 After the death of Quaid-i-Azam, Liaquat tried to fill the vacuum created by the departure of the Father of the Nation.
-Under his premiership, Pakistan took its first steps in the field of constitution making, as well as foreign policy.
+Under his premiership, Pakistan took its first steps in the field of constitution-making, as well as foreign policy.
 He presented the Objectives Resolution in the Legislative Assembly.
 The house passed this on March 12, 1949.
-Under his leadership a team also drafted the first report of the Basic Principle Committee.
-His efforts in signing the Liaquat-Nehru pact pertaining to the minority issue in 1950 reduced tensions between India and Pakistan.
+Under his leadership, a team also drafted the first report of the Basic Principle Committee.
+His efforts in signing the Liaquat-Nehru pact on the minority issue in 1950 reduced tensions between India and Pakistan.
 In May 1951, he visited the United States and set the course of Pakistan’s foreign policy towards closer ties with the West.

 On October 16, 1951, Liaquat Ali Khan was assassinated.
 He had been scheduled to make an important announcement in a public meeting at Municipal Park, Rawalpindi.
 The security forces immediately shot the assassin, who was later identified as Saad Akbar.
 Killing the assassin erased all clues to the identity of the real culprit behind the murder.
 Liaquat Ali Khan was officially given the title of Shaheed-i-Millat, but the question of who was behind his murder is yet to be answered.